- Books, Literature, and Writing»

-Noticing that tree there in the Garden, she observed that the fruit sprouting from it certainly did look good enough to eat.
+Noticing that tree there in the Garden, she observed the fruit sprouting from it certainly did look good enough to eat.
 Being so pleasing to her eyes, she plucked a sample from the tree and bit into it.

 He knew when they did wrong, and it so grieved Him.
 And yet He had to punish them.
-As a parent may take away their child’s favorite toy in punishment, so God took away that which He gave them to enjoy.
+As a parent may take away their child’s favorite toy in punishment, so God takes away that which He gave them to enjoy.
 Just as a parent disciplines his/her child, so God’s discipline did not come out of hatred, but out of love.

-God so demonstrated His love for that first couple way back then, long, long ago by providing a covering for their nakedness – so much better than what they could ever provide for themselves (see Genesis 3:7, 21).
+God so demonstrated His love for that first couple way back then, long, long ago by providing a covering for their nakedness – so much better than what they could ever afford for themselves (see Genesis 3:7, 21).

-Yet, since then, we today now know good and evil; the whole world now suffers for what they have done then in yielding to their desires.
+Since then, we today now know good and evil; the whole world now suffers for what they have done then in yielding to their desires.

 Should we desire for anything less than God’s love, His care for us?
-He is eternal; He promises to supply all our needs, much more better than what we can do for ourselves.
+He is eternal; He promises to supply all our needs, much better than what we can do for ourselves.
 Why then should we desire the things of this world – the merely temporal?

 “Do not love this world,” God says, “or anything in the world.
 If anyone loves the world, [God’s] love is not in him.
 For everything in the world – the cravings of sinful man, the lust of the eyes and his pride in possessions – comes not from [God] but from the world” (see 1 John 2:15-17.)

-As the psalmist has written, “As I delight myself in You LORD, You will give me the desires of my heart” (Psalm 37:4).
+The psalmist has written, “As I delight myself in You LORD, You will give me the desires of my heart” (Psalm 37:4).

 May my delight be first in the LORD, that my desires may be held captive to His will.